About

 In 2017, my essay 1001 Nights was nominated for a Pushcart Prize and Best of the Net.

-I am the author of There’s Some Place Like Home: Lessons From a Decade Abroad as well as It’s a Lot to Unpack, a memoir about the struggle to hold onto myself while moving around the world.
+I am the author of There’s Some Place Like Home: Lessons From a Decade Abroad, It’s a Lot to Unpack, and most recently, This is a Love Song, Thoughts From the B Side of a Gen X Life.